It was the most revolutionary social movement, since the chip hit the fan, in the wake of a chip company’s noisy but environmentally friendly bag.

 Someone, assumed to be a guy (you never know online), motherpucker, created a contest for Twitter’s 2011 Hockey Hottie.
 Any female on Twitter who had some sort of interest in hockey was eligible to be nominated by anyone.
 After nominations, it appeared as though contestants would be whittled down by public vote.
 Last year, the winner won – wait for it – a hockey jersey of her choice.

 But, before getting past the first round, motherpucker announced he pulled the contest, then unpublished his Web site, and deleted his Twitter account and thus its hefty followership.

 All this, presumably because of the social mediament and its backlash.
 More specifically, a very small group of people, and their cause.

-Now, I don’t know what’s more surprising: The fact that I asked my husband to nominate me, or that I actually admitted this.
+Now, I don’t know what’s more surprising: The fact that I asked my boyfriend to nominate me, or that I actually admitted this.
 But here’s the thing, I thought it was just a fun, meaningless contest that would give me the smallest chance to win a (way overpriced) hockey jersey for my guy.

 (Hey, we all buy lottery tickets knowing, most likely, we will not win.)

 Besides, basing a “hottie” competition on pictures the size of a thumbnail is like basing a supermodel true beauty contest on a bunch of photoshopped magazines.
 It can’t really be done.

 Twitter, on a whole, is largely fueled by popularity [as you can read about here], which is essentially what motherpucker’s hottie thing was – a popularity contest.